skwerel/WTACAirDoctrine/KnightCerts.md

 - Nosegun (Rotary or Default) Ammo Capacity - Rank 4
 - Fire Supression Rank 2 (preferably)
 - Stealth Rank 1
-- Hover Airframe Rank 2 (For a Scythe, racer is also a good option here)
+- Hover Airframe Rank 3 (For a Scythe, racer is also a good option here)
-- Hover Rank 3 OR Afterburner Tank of your choice (I prefer quick recharge)
 - Any extra from fist 1500 should go to more Nosegun ammo, stealth, or fire supression.

 ### Next 3000 Certs